 Founding Member and Chair

 Peter is a founding member of the Somerset Foundation and has been its Chair since its inception in 2001.
 Through Somerset, he engages with social purpose organizations where his input and interest relates primarily to organizational governance, structure, strategic policy development and financial sustainability issues.
-He is a member of the global Ashoka Support Network and is active in the Mankind Project.
+He is a member of the global Ashoka Support Network and is actively engaged with Ashoka and several Ashoka Fellows.